kavishkabartlett-rgb/Technical-Portfolio/16-Bit CPU Circuit/README.md

 ## Skills Used/Key Features in Each File
 *Multiple files use similar skills/features, i.e. RegisterFile primarily uses 8 SixteenBitRegister files in its implementation*
+*Example Outputs has pictures of each circuit file, every black box with a name at the bottom is a representation of another file.
+For example, in main, the box named
+BitAdder16 is a representation of the file BitAdder16.
+The wires going into the left are inputs, the wires coming out are outputs.
+So the wire going into in0 corresponds to *

 <big>**Main**</big> - Uses the other files to create the entire CPU logic
 - <big>**ROM**</big> - Uses ROM to store instructions from a program